NewbieTed/QuickFolds/reports/QuickFolds-20250226.md

 #### Team Member 6: Hady

-Action Items/What you did:
+Action Items/What you did: I worked on animating folds.
+This included code to rotate meshes of Face3D objects properly according to the edge being folded, and a fair amount of math to calculate the correct direction and calculate the rotation itself.
+I added the proper functions to the SceneManager and then updated the Controller to call these animation methods so that animation actually happens.

-Result (What worked/What didn’t):
+Result (What worked/What didn’t): We have an interface for animating any fold now, provided that the fold does not result in two faces overlapping.
+On paper, I worked on but did not complete a stacking algorithm which tries to determine how to offset layers of paper to make them appear thicker when they overlap.

-What did you learn:
+What did you learn: What quaternions are, the math involving rotations and how to do them in Three.js.

-Any Current Issues:
+Any Current Issues: Not particularly.
+Still thinking about stacking algorithm and may need to brainstorm with other team members more.

 Team Discussion if still having issues: N/A